Quand

 time nearly empty.
 It

-was no competition to the only big Indonesian restaurant "Bali".
+was no competition to the only big Indonesian restaurant in

 Coming